SIGNIFICANT ACCOUNTING POLICIES:

 9. Revenue Recognition

-a) Interest income is recognized on accrual basis, except in the case of interest on loans categorised as NPA/ investments categorised as NPI and on loan accounts which are restructured by the Bank under SDR or S4A scheme of RBI, in which case it is recognized on realisation.
+a) Interest income is recognized on accrual basis, except in the case of interest on loans categorised as NPA/ investments categorised as NPI, in which case it is recognized on realisation.
 The Bank does not recognise the unrealised interest and fees on NPA accounts as income.

-i) In accordance with the RBI guidelines on sale of nonperforming advances, if the sale is at a price below the book value (i.e., book value less provisions held), the shortfall is charged to the Profit and Loss Account.
-If the sale is for a value higher than the book value,
+h) In accordance with the RBI guidelines on sale of non¬ performing advances, if the sale is at a price below the book value (i.e., book value less provisions held), the shortfall is charged to the Profit and Loss Account.
+If the sale is at a price higher than the net book value (NBV), the excess provision can be reversed to the Profit and Loss Account in the year of transfer if the sale consideration comprises only of cash or SRs guaranteed by the Government of India.

 Deferred tax assets are reviewed at each balance sheet date and appropriately adjusted to reflect the amount that is reasonably/virtually certain to be realised.